-Founded in 2011 in Basel, Switzerland, the members of Ensemble Inverspace are dedicated to
+Founded in 2011, the members of Ensemble Inverspace are dedicated to

 contemporary and experimental music, working in close collaboration with composers.

 During its recent years of existence, the ensemble’s focus has shifted to the possibilities of creative work

 processes in the context of electronic music and new sound technologies.
 In 2013, audiodesigner Robert

 Torche joined Inverspace on a concert tour to Russia to participate in a new version of Vinko Globokar’s